abhaymishra24/Roundoff-Application-Project/README.md

 ## Here are payment system channels-

-- Payment gateway.
+- Payment gateways.
 - API call.
-- Integrated with every payment system.
+- Integrated with every payment systems.
-- One Identity for every payments.
+- One identity for each user across all payment gateways.
-- One passwor and keep many pasword depend on user.
+- One password and keep many password options for user.

 ## Thankyou for visit on this repository